 In the West, most people think Yoga is the art of pretzel poses.
-You pay a lot of money for props and mats and clothing, then go a a studio and proceed to twist and turn and find out just how not flexible you are, all while one person in the center front row does the hardest, bendiest version of each posture.
+You pay a lot of money for props, mats, and clothing, then go to a studio full of Instagram models to find out just how inflexible you are.

-The asanas (or postures) are simply one aspect of yoga.
+The asanas (or postures) are just one aspect of Yoga.
 In fact, many believe that Patanjali was talking about finding a comfortable seat for long meditations—not moving about like a gymnast.

-Just as there are many different styles of asana to practice these days (Jivamukti, Vinyasa, Yin, Bikram, Acro… just to name a few), there are also many different types of yoga in the broader, philosophical sense: Bhakti, Karma, Jnana, and Raja.
+Just as there are many different styles of asana to practice these days (Jivamukti, Vinyasa, Yin . . . just to name a few), there are also many different types of Yoga in the broader, philosophical sense: Bhakti, Karma, Jnana, and Raja.

-So the next time you have a massage, or take a yoga class, and you find yourself fighting tears, don’t.
+So, the next time you take a Yoga class and you find yourself fighting tears, don’t.
 Let them come.
 And don’t give up.

 Because it is working.